Onsaw/multiverse-of-multicluster-madness/docs/discovery/current-state-questions.md

 4. Are you currently using any tool to manage and control resources in multiple clouds?
 5. What means/tool(s) are you currently using any automation platform for the deployment and management of containerized environments?
 6. Do you have a comprehensive list of all applications and their dependencies
-7. What mechanisms do you have in place to account for potential traffic spikes during migrations and updates?
+7. What mechanisms do you have in place to account for spikes in demand during migrations and updates?
+8. What incident management system do you currently use?

 ### Applications